-The TCC approved a motion to accept the FIN proposed funding priorities for 2021.
-These activities include Coordination and Administration of FIN Activities, Collecting, Managing and Disseminating Marine Recreational Fisheries Data, Operation of the FIN Data Management System, Trip Ticket Program Operations, and Biological Sampling for the period of September 1, 2021 - December 31, 2021.
+The State/Federal Fishery Management Committee moved to fund Coordination and Administration of FIN Activities, Collecting, Managing, and Disseminating Marine Recreational Fisheries Data, Operation of FIN Data Management System, and Trip Ticket Program Implementation and Operations for a total budget of \$6.83M.
+The motion passed unanimously.